rafael-business/be1-advanced-reports-for-woocommerce/README.md

 # Be1 Reports for WooCommerce
-Be1 Reports for WooCommerce é um plugin WordPress/WooCommerce para geração de relatórios avançados.
+Be1 Reports for WooCommerce (be1-reports4wc) é um plugin WordPress / WooCommerce para geração de relatórios avançados.